-1.2.1 10G Multirate Module
+1.2.1 10G Multirate Module (MU110010A)

-The 10G Multirate module (MU100010A) allows the Network Master to test a large variety of interfaces and systems up to 10 Gbps, like OTN interfaces, Ethernet interfaces, SDH/SONET interfaces, Fibre Channel interfaces and PDH/DSn interfaces.
-The MU100010A provides two ports which have both electrical interface and optical interface.
-The optical interface supports various interfaces by changing the optical transceiver.
-The instrument is thus ideal for measuring in- and out-of-service transmission quality.
+The 10G Multirate module (MU110010A) allows the Network Master to test a large variety of interfaces and systems up to 10 Gbps, like OTN interfaces, Ethernet interfaces, SDH/SONET interfaces, Fibre Channel interfaces and PDH/DSn interfaces.
+The MU110010A can be configured to have two ports at all rates and interfaces.
+The instrument is thus ideal for both in-service and out-of-service transmission-quality measurement.